-Show students an excellent animation at a Polish website about transportation methods that do not use a wheel and axle: http://www.swbochnacki.com/ (click on Site Map, then click on Transport on the Ramp).
+Show students an excellent animation of a Polish video about transportation methods that do not use a wheel and axle: https://www.youtube.com/watch?v=R_mGXrHQs9M.
 The animation shows how heavy stone blocks might have been systematically moved up an incline plane (ramp) using many human-powered wedges.
 The large supply of Egyptians workers would have made this method possible.

 Through this activity, you will learn about different types of wedge angles and the different materials from which wedges can be made.
 You will experiment with a variety of materials so that you will be able to make recommendations to the pyramid engineers about how to best design a wedge.
 You will also see why it is so important for engineers to understand the design process and material selection when they are working on a project.
 If you choose the incorrect material for your wedge, the tool will not work well and your project may not be successful.

 Design: (verb) To plan out in systematic, often graphic form.
 To create for a particular purpose or effect.
 Design a building. (noun) A well thought-out plan.